denernun/environment/MONGO.md

 set -e

-echo "Iniciando a instalação segura do MongoDB 7.0..."
+echo "Iniciando a instalação segura do MongoDB..."

 # Define a versão do MongoDB
 MONGODB_VERSION="6.0"